facjure/public-domain-poetry/README.md

 Note the `---` before and after the metadata.

-Filenames are saved as `last-name-title-first-five-words.txt`
+Filenames are saved as `last-name-title-first-five-words-of-poem.txt`

 Poems, metadata, and all the revisions are protected in (git)hub, for free, forever.